-As of December 31, 2006 REIT owned a portfolio of 35 retail and 2 office income producing mid-market commercial properties located in secondary and tertiary cities across Canada (the "Properties").
-The total gross revenues of the Properties as of December 31, 2006 was derived as to approximately 96.1% from the retail properties which contain an aggregate of 4,638,490 square feet and as to approximately 3.9% from the office properties which contain 112,442 square feet.
-The Properties are located in British Columbia (six), Alberta (three), Saskatchewan (seven), Manitoba (three), Ontario (thirteen), Quebec (two), and one property in each of New Brunswick, Nova Scotia and the Yukon Territory.
+As of December 31, 2007 REIT owned a portfolio of 23 retail income producing mid-market commercial properties located in secondary and tertiary cities across Canada (the "Properties").
+The total gross revenues of the Properties as of December 31, 2007 were derived from retail properties which contain an aggregate of 3,944,811 square feet.
+The Properties are located in British Columbia (one), Alberta (two), Saskatchewan (seven), Manitoba (three), Ontario (six), and one property in each of Quebec, New Brunswick, Nova Scotia and the Yukon Territory.